briansworth/dev/_posts/2017-5-20-PowerShell-JSON-And-Config-Files.md

 That's it.
 <p>
   You can now manupilate this object like any PSObject in PowerShell.
-  If you wanted to use the 'templatepath' for example just type `$config.hyperv.templatepath`.
+  If you wanted to use the 'templatepath' for example just type $config.hyperv.templatepath.
-  If you want the list of internal VMSwitches; `$config.hyperv.vmswitch.internal`.
+  If you want the list of internal VMSwitches; $config.hyperv.vmswitch.internal.
 </p>

 <p>